-My twins were born 8-weeks prematurely, and it was a very fast labor… my epidural didn’t even have a chance to kick in, and I had to deliver on an operating table, in case of an emergency c-section.
+My twins were born 8-weeks prematurely, and it was very fast labor… my epidural didn’t even have a chance to kick in, and I had to deliver on an operating table, in case of an emergency c-section.

 I wouldn’t say that labor with my 2nd pregnancy was easier or harder, just so completely different!

 Related Article: Second Pregnancy Differences vs First (What to Expect)

 17. Brandi from Chicken Scratch Diaries